 The good news is that there are a range of options that can be used to deal with situations where there isn’t enough money to pay everyone.
 These options can range from agreeing a repayment plan with creditors, through to placing a company into administration or, in some cases, liquidation if there is no way of rescuing the business.

-For expert advice on the options that are available for your business, call Paul Moorhead today on 01709 331300.
+For expert advice on the options that are available for your business, call us today.
 We can help.